Redding, California: Rail and bus transportation

-Amtrak, the national passenger rail system, provides service to Redding station, operating its Coast Starlight daily in both directions between Seattle, Washington, and Los Angeles, California VA Portland, Oregon; Sacramento, California; Oakland, California; San Jose, California; Santa Barbara, California and all Intermediate station stops.
+Amtrak provides service to Redding station, operating its Coast Starlight daily in both directions between Seattle, Washington, and Los Angeles, California via Portland, Oregon; Sacramento, California; Oakland, California; San Jose, California; Santa Barbara, California and all Intermediate station stops.

-Amtrak California also provides Thruway Motorcoach service to Stockton or Sacramento for connections to the San Joaquins, which serve the San Francisco Bay Area, San Joaquin Valley and the Los Angeles area via bus connections.
+Amtrak Thruway also provides twice daily service to Stockton or Sacramento for connections to the Gold Runner, which serve the San Francisco Bay Area, San Joaquin Valley and the Los Angeles area via bus connections.

-Redding provides a city bus transportation system called RABA (Redding Area Bus Authority).
-RABA provides routes throughout the City of Redding and also provides transportation throughout Redding's suburbs.
+Redding's municipal bus transportation system is called RABA (Redding Area Bus Authority).
+RABA serves routes throughout the City of Redding and also provides transportation to/from Redding's suburbs.
 Transportation is also available by RABA to Burney, by Sage Stage to Alturas and by Trinity Transit to Weaverville.
 Redding is also served by the intercity bus companies Greyhound and Fronteras del Norte.

-Shasta Regional Transportation Agency is developing a weekday commuter bus from Redding to the Sacramento Valley Station.
+Shasta Regional Transportation Agency has proposed a weekday commuter bus to/from Redding and the Sacramento Valley Station, following a route similar to the twice daily Amtrak Thruway 3.

 Air transportation

-Air transportation for the Redding area is provided by two general aviation airports.
-Redding Regional Airport, located south of Redding, has scheduled flights from SkyWest (United Express) and Avelo Airlines.
-The smaller Benton Airpark is located on the western side of Redding.
+Air transportation for the Redding area is available at Redding Municipal Airport and Benton Field.